port-labs/terraform-provider-port-labs/docs/resources/port_action.md

 Optional:

 - `blueprint_identifier` (String) The ID of the blueprint
+- `condition` (String) The `condition` field allows you to define rules using Port's [search & query syntax](https://docs.getport.io/search-and-query/#rules) to determine which entities the action will be available for.
 - `order_properties` (List of String) Order properties
 - `required_jq_query` (String) The required jq query of the property
 - `user_properties` (Attributes) User properties (see [below for nested schema](#nestedatt--self_service_trigger--user_properties))